Zantier/Npp-VS2012-Dark/README.md

 This is as close as I can get to a replica of the Visual Studio 2012's Dark theme in Notepad++.
 I created it to ease switching between files opened in Visual Studio and Notepad++.
 Particularly close attention has been paid to C, C++, and XML but a number of other languages have been tested.

+ASP has been changed to look more like other languages than how it looks in Visual Studio.

 Installation (per-machine)
 --------------------------